szilveszter94/CoffeeAndWifi/README.md

 ### Project Name: CafeAndWifi

 ### Description:
-- CafeAndWifi is a user-friendly mobile application designed to help users find the perfect cafes for work, study, or simply enjoying a good cup of coffee.
+- CafeAndWifi is a user-friendly web application designed to help users find the perfect cafes for work, study, or simply enjoying a good cup of coffee.
 The app focuses on providing valuable insights into cafes based on factors like comfort, availability of WiFi, conducive work environment, and the quality of coffee.

 ### Key Features: